portfoliooptimizationbook/portfoliooptimizationbook.github.io/index.md

 This is the [companion webpage](https://portfoliooptimizationbook.com) for the [Portfolio Optimization Book]().
 It contains slides, code examples (R and Python), exercises, and data.

-For contributing to the companion webpage, check the [developer webpage](https://github.com/portfoliooptimizationbook), where you can suggest code examples and additional slides.
+For contributing to the companion webpage, check the [developer webpage](https://github.com/portfoliooptimizationbook).

 ## Chapters